 Caring for your dog post-op can be difficult.
 Dogs usually still have a ton of energy, but aren’t quite capable of balancing that with their need to heal.
-If you find yourself caring for a dog after surgery, check out these tips to help with a speedy recovery!
+Here’s how to care for your dog after surgery to help with a speedy recovery:

 The first thing to pay attention to is the instructions provided by the vet.
 These typically include things like making sure sutures stay dry, keeping the area clean, and discouraging too much activity.

 They may also include specific feeding needs or medication schedules.
 To make sure your pup stays healthy, you’ll need to follow their advice.
 If anything comes up during the healing process, always call the vet before trying something different.

 2. Use a Cone to Prevent Biting